One-Page Financial Plan - what is it and how can it help with retirement planning?

 Below is their OPFP.

-A few things to note from Mark and Rebecca's OPFP:
+There are a few things to note from Mark and Rebecca's OPFP:

 Goals: These are clearly defined.
 For example, the first goal is for Mark to retire next year.
 They aim to have a net retirement income of £24,700 in the early years and £18,100 further down the road.